Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlInstanceDatabase.md

 FailoverGroupId          :
 ```

-This command gets all databases on the managed instance named managedInstance1.
+This command gets all databases on the instance named managedInstance1.

 ### Example 2: Get a database by name on a Managed instance
 ```
-PS C:\>Get-AzureRmSqlInstanceDatabase -Name "managedDatabase1" -ManagedInstanceName "managedInstance1" -ResourceGroupName "ResourceGroup01"
+PS C:\>Get-AzureRmSqlInstanceDatabase -Name "managedDatabase1" -InstanceName "managedInstance1" -ResourceGroupName "ResourceGroup01"
 ResourceGroupName        : resourcegroup01
 ManagedInstanceName      : managedInstance1
 Location                 : westcentralus